Key Points

 Restricted Stock Units (RSUs) / Performance Share Units (PSUs)

-• Tax treatment: The fair market value of the shares at vest is treated as ordinary income and reported on your W-2.
+- Tax treatment: The fair market value of the stock unit at the vesting date is treated as ordinary income and reported on your Form W-2.

-• Typical withholding: 22% federal up to $1 million of supplemental wages, then 37% above that, plus FICA and state taxes.
+- Typical withholding: 22% federal up to $1 million of supplemental wages, then 37% above that, plus FICA taxes (Social Security tax and Medicare tax) and state income tax.

 Nonqualified Stock Options (NSOs)

-• Taxable event: When you exercise the option.
+- Taxable event: When you exercise the option on the exercise date.

-• Tax treatment: The “spread” between the market price and the strike price is treated as ordinary income.
+- Tax treatment: The “spread” between the stock price and the strike price is treated as ordinary income.

-• Typical withholding: The same supplemental wage rules as RSUs, which often results in under-withholding for high earners.
+- Typical withholding: The same supplemental wage rules as restricted stock units, which often result in under-withholding for high earners and can trigger employment taxes including Additional Medicare tax.

 Incentive Stock Options (ISOs)

-• Regular tax: Exercising an ISO does not create ordinary income for regular tax purposes.
+- Regular tax: Exercising an ISO (a type of statutory stock option) does not create ordinary income for regular tax purposes.
 If you sell too soon (a disqualifying disposition), part of the gain may show up as W-2 income later.

-• AMT: The spread at exercise counts as income under the alternative minimum tax system, which can trigger a separate tax calculation and sometimes a sizable additional liability.
+- AMT: The spread at exercise counts as income under the alternative minimum tax system, which can trigger a separate tax calculation and sometimes a sizable additional liability.
+The holding period requirements matter significantly for qualifying disposition treatment, and you’ll receive Form 3921 from your employer documenting the exercise.

 Employee Stock Purchase Plans (ESPPs)

-• Taxable events: Both the purchase and the eventual sale of the shares matter.
+- Taxable events: Both the purchase and the eventual sale of the shares matter for determining tax consequences.

-• Tax treatment: The purchase discount and part of the gain may be treated as W-2 income, while the remaining gain may be taxed as a capital gain.
+- Tax treatment: The purchase discount and part of the gain may be treated as W-2 income, while the remaining gain may be taxed as a capital gain.
+Meeting the holding period for a qualifying disposition can result in more favorable tax treatment, and you’ll receive Form 3922 documenting your ESPP purchase.

 A Note on Federal Tax Rates

 For high earners, long-term capital gains are often taxed at a lower rate than ordinary income.
-While long-term capital gains typically fall in the 15% or 20% range, ordinary income for high earners can be 30% or more once federal and other taxes are included.
+While long-term capital gains on capital assets typically fall in the 15% or 20% range, ordinary income for high earners can be 30% or more once federal and other taxes are included.

 It’s also important to keep the alternative minimum tax (AMT)) in mind, particularly if you have incentive stock options.
 Exercising ISOs can trigger AMT even if you don’t sell the shares, which can create a larger tax bill than expected.

-If you’re concerned about AMT or want help thinking through the timing of exercises and sales, working with a financial planner who understands equity compensation can help you make more informed decisions and avoid surprises.
+If you’re concerned about AMT or want help thinking through the timing of exercises and sales, working with a tax professional or a financial planner who understands equity compensation can help you make more informed decisions and avoid surprises during tax preparation.

 Estimating Your Quarterly Tax Payments: A Simple Framework

-You don’t need a complicated spreadsheet to stay ahead of quarterly estimated tax payments.
+You don’t need a complicated spreadsheet or rsu tax calculator to stay ahead of quarterly estimated tax payments.
 Here’s a simple process you can revisit a few times throughout the year to avoid unpleasant surprises in April and sidestep potentially costly penalties.

 Step #1: Estimate Your Full-Year Income